pwalch/lonesnake/README.md

 **example commands**

 * `lonesnake`
-  * creates an environment with the latest CPython version
+  * creates an environment with the latest CPython version, in the `.lonesnake` directory within the current working directory
 * `lonesnake --py 3.10`
   * creates an environment with the latest patch of CPython 3.10
 * `lonesnake --py 3.10.0`